- 1.Turned Down for What: Rebuilding Your Credit After Being Denied a Mortgage

 Types of Credit

 Types of credit determine about 10% of your credit score.
-This refers to the variety of types on your report, including installment debt like credit cards and retailer cards as well as revolving debt like student loans, auto loans or mortgages.
+This refers to the variety of types on your report, including revolving debt like credit cards and retailer cards as well as installment debt like student loans, auto loans or mortgages.
 Having a mix of installment and revolving debt can help prove you can handle different types of payments.

 About 10% of your score is determined by new lines of credit.
 Opening multiple lines of new credit too quickly can negatively impact your credit score, as it may look like you’re desperate for credit.
 Asking for multiple lines of credit and receiving multiple credit inquiries also has the potential to hurt your score, even if you don’t end up opening new accounts.